nwakaku/PitchXDC/README.md

 [Website's LINK](https://pitch-tube.vercel.app/)

 [Youtube's LINK](https://youtu.be/BLiCtM5fUBs)

-# PitchTube
+# PitchX

-PitchTube is an innovative startup incubator platform that operates on the concept of NFT (Non-Fungible Tokens).
+PitchX is an innovative startup incubator platform that operates on the concept of NFT (Non-Fungible Tokens).
 It aims to support and promote startups by providing them with a unique opportunity to raise funding through video pitches.
-By utilizing the power of NFTs, PitchTube offers a novel approach to attract potential investors and showcase the potential of budding businesses.
+By utilizing the power of NFTs, PitchX offers a novel approach to attract potential investors and showcase the potential of budding businesses.

 Through this platform, startups can create captivating video presentations that effectively communicate their ideas, products, and goals.
-PitchTube not only serves as a gateway for startups to secure funding but also facilitates networking and mentorship opportunities, creating a comprehensive ecosystem to nurture and propel entrepreneurial ventures forward.
+PitchX not only serves as a gateway for startups to secure funding but also facilitates networking and mentorship opportunities, creating a comprehensive ecosystem to nurture and propel entrepreneurial ventures forward.

-PitchTube provides an inclusive platform for individuals holding the **Investor Soulbound NFT**, granting them access to invest in startups with the freedom to choose their desired investment amount, ranging from minimal to substantial.
+PitchX provides an inclusive platform for individuals holding the **Investor Soulbound NFT**, granting them access to invest in startups with the freedom to choose their desired investment amount, ranging from minimal to substantial.

 ## How the Platform makes money ?